 The increasing importance of product innovation in apparel requires us to strengthen our internal research and commercialization capabilities, to rely more on successful commercial relationships with third parties such as fiber, fabric and finishing providers and to compete and negotiate effectively for new technologies and product components.
 In addition, almost all of our products are produced outside of the United States.
 The exposure of our business to changes in consumer preferences is heightened by this reliance on offshore manufacturers, as offshore outsourcing may increase lead times between production decisions and customer delivery.
-Our focus on tight management of inventory may also result, from time to time, in our not having an adequate supply of products to meet consumer demand and cause us to lose sales.
+As our ability to forecast demand has improved in recent years, we have reduced our inventory levels to align them more closely with forecasted demand.
+To the extent actual demand exceeds forecasted demand, we may not have an adequate supply of products to meet demand and may lose sales.
 Moreover, if we misjudge consumer preferences, our brand image may be significantly impaired.

-INCREASES IN THE PRICE OF RAW MATERIALS OR THEIR REDUCED AVAILABILITY COULD INCREASE OUR COST OF GOODS SOLD AND DECREASE OUR PROFITABILITY.
+INCREASES IN THE PRICES OF RAW MATERIALS OR THEIR REDUCED AVAILABILITY COULD INCREASE OUR COST OF GOODS SOLD AND DECREASE OUR PROFITABILITY.

 The principal fabrics used in our business are cotton, linens, wools, silk, other natural fibers, synthetics and blends of these materials.
 The prices paid for these fabrics depend on the market price for raw materials used to produce them, primarily cotton and silk.
 The price and availability of cotton has in the past fluctuated, and may in the future fluctuate significantly depending on a variety of factors, including crop yields, weather, supply conditions, government regulation, economic climate and other unpredictable factors.
-Any raw material price increases could increase our cost of goods sold and decrease profitability unless we are able to pass higher prices on to our customers, which will be difficult to do as a result of price deflation in the apparel industry.
-Moreover, any decrease in the availability of cotton or silk could impair our ability to meet production requirements in a timely manner.
+Any raw material price increases could increase our cost of goods sold and decrease profitability.
+Moreover, due to the particular importance of cotton and silk as raw materials for our finished products, any decrease in the availability of cotton or silk could impair our ability to meet production requirements in a timely manner.
 We have not historically hedged for these risks.

-WE DEPEND ON A GROUP OF KEY CUSTOMERS FOR A SIGNIFICANT PORTION OF OUR SALES.
-A SIGNIFICANT ADVERSE CHANGE IN A CUSTOMER RELATIONSHIP OR IN A CUSTOMER'S FINANCIAL POSITION COULD MATERIALLY ADVERSELY AFFECT OUR RESULTS OF OPERATIONS AND FINANCIAL CONDITION.
+WE DEPEND ON A GROUP OF KEY CUSTOMERS FOR A SIGNIFICANT PORTION OF OUR SALES; A SIGNIFICANT ADVERSE CHANGE IN A CUSTOMER RELATIONSHIP OR IN A CUSTOMER'S FINANCIAL POSITION COULD MATERIALLY ADVERSELY AFFECT OUR NET SALES.

 We derive a significant amount of our respective net sales from a few major customers.
 Net sales to our ten largest customers totaled approximately 73%, 72% and 80% of our net sales in fiscal 2001, fiscal 2002 and fiscal 2003, respectively.
 Sales to Target, Wal-Mart and Sears accounted for 22%, 15% and 16%, respectively, of our net sales in fiscal 2003.
-In addition, the net sales of several of our individual business segments (in particular, Oxford Slacks, Oxford Womenswear and the Tommy Bahama Group) are concentrated among several large customers.
-We believe that consolidation in the retail industry has centralized purchasing decisions and given customers greater leverage over suppliers, often resulting in lower prices, and we expect this trend to continue.
-If this consolidation continues, our results of operations may be increasingly sensitive to a deterioration in the financial condition of, or other adverse developments with, one or more of our customers.
+In addition, the net sales of our individual business segments are concentrated among several large customers.
+Consolidation has increased the concentration of our customers.
+Consolidation in the retail industry has centralized purchasing decisions and given customers greater leverage over suppliers, often resulting in lower prices, and we expect this trend to continue.